1857 Wallachian parliamentary election: Results

 The principles behind the suffrage were first put to the test in the Moldavian election of July, where conflicts opposed an anti-unionist Caimacams, Teodor Balș and Nicolae Vogoride, to the National Party.
-Vogoride's attempt to repress Moldavian unionism alienated Wallachian conservatives, who denounced him as a conspirator.
-As clampdown was signaled by the closure of Stéoa Dunărei, which reappeared from Brussels with Nicolae Ionescu as editor.
+Attempts to repress Moldavian unionism were exposed in Wallachia by Petre Ispirescu, who published Vogoride's secret correspondence.
+Though Ispirescu spent time in jail for this breach of censorship laws, the plot's exposure alienated Wallachian conservatives, who denounced Vogoride as a conspirator.
+Another clampdown was signaled by the closure of Stéoa Dunărei, which reappeared from Brussels with Nicolae Ionescu as editor.
 The prolonged dispute culminated in attempted fraud by Vogoride and an election boycott by the unionists.
 This tactic invalidated the scrutiny there, and Moldavia had its own repeat election in September.
 Unbeknown to the Romanian unionists of both countries, in August 1857 Britain and France agreed not to recognize union, regardless of the election results.
 However, the unionists could still count on unofficial backing by their French contacts, who hinted that all one had to do to obtain the union was to get the mass of the people to vote for it.
 Russia also kept favorably neutral: Basily condemned Vogoride's act, privately expressing hopes that a politically diverse landscape would weaken Ottoman control of both countries.

 "Severe and sound" supervision by the Caimacam ensured that election in Wallachia was beyond reproach.
 Ghica also postponed the final date of voting from September 17 (New Style: September 29) to September 21 (October 3).
 The results came in as a landslide for the unionist camps: according to Stéoa Dunărei, a near-complete count revealed that "only 3 or 4 deputies were doubtfully unionist, but even they will likely follow the general mood"; all of the 17 second-class peasant deputies were selected from among National Party affiliates.
 This was similar to the concurrent Moldavian election, where a minuscule number of the September Divan were separatists.
-C. A. Crețulescu and party colleague Grigore N. Filipescu were elected as grand boyars for Brăila County, part of an all-unionist sweep which also gave seats to Mihalache Marghiloman, Marcu N. Dulie, and the peasant Stroe Ivașcu.
+C. A. Kretzulescu and party colleague Grigore N. Filipescu were elected as grand boyars for Brăila County, part of an all-unionist sweep which also gave seats to Mihalache Marghiloman, Marcu N. Dulie, and the peasant Stroe Ivașcu.
 Of the prominent revolutionaries in Wallachia, Ion Brătianu won by four votes in the landowners college at Argeș, while Rosetti took a seat for the bourgeois class at Bucharest.
 Two of the three Bucharest seats also went to Concordia men, with only one taken by a Ghica partisan, the merchant Dimitrie Culoglu.
 Dimitrie Brătianu won the seat at Pitești, taking all 78 bourgeois votes, with Scarlat Turnavitu as peasant deputy; in neighboring Muscel, Alexandru and Ștefan Golescu, alongside Aricescu, were among the elected (although Aricescu's victory was touched by allegations of fraud).